 “A restaurant cook who is a natural social connector could apply this strength by visiting with restaurant guests and making them feel welcome.
 A salesperson who enjoys teaching others might share that enthusiasm with new hires, becoming a mentor.
 Naturally, newcomers can’t act unilaterally — they need to coordinate their activities with their manager.”

 Daniel Cable, Francesca Gino and Bradley Staats later put the views from their field research to test at Wipro (a business process outsourcing firm.)
-This new study focused on Wipro’s new hires where the goal was to compare two onboarding methods: an organisational-identity based onboarding and personal-identity based onboarding.
+This new study focused on Wipro’s new hires where the goal was to compare two onboarding trends and methods: an organisational-identity based onboarding and personal-identity based onboarding.

 The findings showed that when an organization's onboarding activities focused on new hires’ personal identities rather than the organization's identity, stronger employee relations, fewer staff turnover, and higher customer satisfaction were achieved.
 Personal identity-based onboarding led to increased productivity and fewer mistakes.
 Employees and organisations benefited significantly from the alternate approach to onboarding in both the studies.

 The team of three later established four principles based on their research and fieldwork which may assist businesses and managers In onboarding new employees with a strong start.
 The principles not only encourage firms to rethink how they approach the great onboarding but also to reconsider their new responsibilities and interactions with coworkers and superiors.

 1. Escape the traditional employment trap

 Managers often view a job as a collection of tasks, for which they pay employees to execute the tasks.
 Employees aren't required to care about the tasks in this usual, traditional boss mindset.
 The three researchers argue this might not be the most efficient method to boost employee engagement, especially with millennials who are looking for places to express their true selves.

 “Managers can break out of this traditional mind-set by remembering that an organization is made up of people, and that people have a desire to use their signature strengths — whether those strengths are connecting to others, being organized and prepared, or helping others understand technology.”